-The Office of Undergraduate Research is recruiting peer mentors to assist with the 2017 summer research programs at Virginia Tech.
+The Office of Undergraduate Research is recruiting peer mentors to assist with the 2018 summer research programs at Virginia Tech.

-Position description and compensation: Student wage; up to 20 hours/week; $10/hr; Appointment from May 16 through July 29, inclusive.
+Position description and compensation: Student wage; up to 20 hours/week; $12/hr; Appointment from May 14 through July 27, inclusive.

 Qualifications: Undergraduate student or recent graduate with experience conducting undergraduate research, particularly as part of an organized STEM program (eg SURF, Scieneering, any REU, etc).
 Excellent communication and writing skills.
 Outstanding organizational and people skills.
 Familiar with video and camera equipment.
 Current driver’s license and good driving record.

 Other Requirements: As part of your application, you will be asked to provide the name and e-mail address of someone who has personal knowledge of your work ethic, interpersonal skills, and quality of work, as your supervisor.
 Your listed reference will be asked to complete a brief survey and indicate whether or not they would recommend you for the position of peer mentor.
-Evaluations must be received by April 11 at noon.
+Evaluations must be received by April 6 at 9am.